italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 ----------------

 Depending on the different scenarios that may involve the revocation of a Digital Credential, different processes and technical flows may be implemented, according to national laws or Regulations of specific domains.
 The subsequent sections define the protocol interface between the Wallet Instances and the Issuers during the revocation request.
-The communication between the the Issuers and other Entities are out of scope of this technical implementation profile.
+The communication between the the Issuers and other Entities is out-of-scope of this technical implementation profile.

 .. _sec_revocation_wi_initiated_flow: